Check back often for updates. This page will evolve as we continue to address/reflect on best/recommended practices and campus policy.

 A WP course is an upper division course in any department designated as a Writing Proficiency course by the University Writing Committee.
 In a WP course, students are expected to write as an integral part of learning course content and preparing for their career.
 A grade of C- or higher in the WP course indicates that the department endorses the student's writing competency.

 Dr. Debra Bukko provided an Inclusive Syllabus workshop in spring 2019 as part of the Certificate in Inclusive Teaching program.
-Her Google presentation and resource documents are provided below.
+One of the resource documents provided was updated in 2024 based on her research with resources sourced from various universities.

 The syllabus template includes components discussed on this page as well as a variety of supplemental statements.
 Please feel free to use or adapt both the formatting and the content.
 The template includes information relevant to both traditional and online courses.